siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

 - **FOSSology Code Scanning**: Initiates jobs for code scans in FOSSology, ensuring compliance and thorough analysis.
 - **SBOM Generation**: Produces a Software Bill of Materials (SBOM) file detailing the nested descriptions of software artifact components and associated metadata.
 - **Complete Dependency Mapping**: Generates SBOMs with a comprehensive `dependencies` section that lists all direct and transitive package relationships, providing full traceability for compliance, security, and auditing.
-- **SBOM Cryptographic Signing**: Provides cryptographic signing and verification capabilities to ensure SBOM integrity and authenticity using Azure Key Vault.
+- **SBOM Signing**: Provides cryptographic signing and verification capabilities to ensure SBOM integrity and authenticity using Azure Key Vault.

 ## Benefits
 - **Efficiency in Component Management**: Reduces the manual effort required to create and manage components in SW360.